-Reference cohorts should exclude subjects with comorbidities or chronic conditions that potentially affect the heart, nor should hospitalized patients be included in the applicable reference cohort for determining 99th percentiles.
+RECOMMENDATION 2: THE HS-CTN 99TH PERCENTILE URL SHOULD BE DERIVED FROM A REFERENCE COHORT OF HEALTHY INDIVIDUALS, APPROXIMATELY 50% MALE AND 50% FEMALE, WITH AN AGE RANGE FROM 18 AND UP TO 80 YEARS, AND ALL RELEVANT ETHNIC/RACIAL GROUPS SHOULD BE INCORPORATED nor should hospitalized patients be included in the applicable reference cohort for determining 99th percentiles.
 Including individuals with such comorbidities is not acceptable and will change the distribution of measured hs-cTn concentrations (1, 6), substantially influencing both the length and distortion of the upper tail, which significantly affects statistical calculations.
-Cohorts that exclude individuals who are prescribed medications related to cardiovascular disease or risk factors (e.g., aspirin, anti-hypertensive, anti-diabetes drugs, or lipid lowering drugs) have lower 99th percentiles compared to a less rigorously screened population; hence, these individuals should be excluded (8-10).
-Health status of the reference population should be initially screened using questionnaires (20) or a clinical visit, where participants are queried about comorbidities, chronic conditions and medication use.
-Pre-inclusion screening criteria should also encompass surrogate biomarker testing to exclude undiagnosed subclinical disease, primarily diabetes, renal dysfunction, or myocardial dysfunction.
-We recommend a standardized and conservative approach towards exclusion of individuals treated for or diagnosed with any conditions which may influence and increase the hs-cTn 99th percentile URL (Table 1).
+Cohorts that exclude individuals who are prescribed medications related to cardiovascular disease or risk factors (e.g., aspirin, antihypertensive, antidiabetes drugs, or lipid-lowering drugs) have lower 99th percentiles compared to a less rigorously screened population; hence, these individuals should be excluded (8-10).
+Health status of the reference population should be initially screened using questionnaires (20) or a clinical visit, where participants are queried about comorbidities, chronic conditions, and medication use.
+Preinclusion screening criteria should also encompass surrogate biomarker testing to exclude undiagnosed subclinical disease, primarily diabetes, renal dysfunction, or myocardial dysfunction.
+We recommend a standardized and conservative approach toward exclusion of individuals treated for or diagnosed with any conditions that may influence and increase the hs-cTn 99th percentile URL (Table 1).